-Passionate about police accountability?
-CPR is hiring!
+Passionate about NYPD accountability?
+Believe the power of communities most impacted by discriminatory & abusive policing have We are hiring!
 Click the link below to read more about open positions.
 Apply today to join our team.

 As New Yorkers resist the Trump administration’s racist, anti-immigrant, Islamophobic, and other discriminatory actions, it’s more urgent now than ever for New York’s elected and public officials to take action to protect our communities.
 We saw some of that in Albany this week with the State Assembly passing criminal justice reform legislation, even as action is still needed in NYC to end broken windows policing and pass the Right to Know Act.